nextthingco/docs/Gadget-docs/source/includes/_builddeploy.md

 gadget deploy
 ```

-When deployment is done, the LEDs will turn on and off at the speed your specified.
+When deployment is done, the LEDs will turn on and off at the speed you specified.

 ## Exit GadgetCLI